PEJpOhno/rxnfit/README.md

 ## 4. Installation
 Download the directry "src" to a suitable directry on your computer.
-For quick start, put the sample script "kineticsform_sample_script.ipynb"  on the same directry described above.
+For quick start, put the sample script "rxnfit_sample_script.ipynb"  on the same directry described above.
 In this case, Jupyter Notebook is required.

 ## 5. Usage
 ### 5-1.
 Prepare csv file